milanmur/portfolio/README.md

 # My Portfolio Projects
 Here you can find analyses which I did in SQL, Excel and Python.
 Some of them I did on my own, and some of them were part of guided projects.
 Three datasets were analyzed in SQL, and one of them was interpreted in Microsoft PowerBI.
-Two datasets were analyzed and reported in Excel, and two datasets were uploaded and analyied in Python.
+Two datasets were analyzed and reported in Excel, and two datasets were uploaded and analyzed in Python.